 - 3.9 To facilitate the short timescales, a joint District Council and Bromford officer project group has been meeting since March 2018 to review the allocation scheme and future provision of the housing register.
 After completing a thorough review of the current scheme and considering changes in legislation and guidance, several significant changes to the scheme are proposed.
-These include strengthening the qualification criteria allowing access to the scheme, in particular to increase the local connection criteria to a minimum 2 year residency in line with guidance.
+These include strengthening the qualification criteria allowing access to the scheme, in particular to increase the local connection criteria to a minimum 2 year residency6 in line with guidance7.
 Unacceptable behaviour and housing related debt have been defined with the consequences of these outlined.
 Those who own their own home, and/or have the financial resources to resolve their own housing needs, in addition to those that are not in housing need will no longer qualify to join the register. - 3.10 We have also taken the opportunity to review the priority bands to be more reflective and realistic about the local housing picture by adding, removing, moving and amalgamating some of the existing priority categories.
 We have changed from Bands A, B, C and D to Emergency, 1, 2 and 3.
-All key changes to the scheme are outlined in Appendix B.
+All key changes to the scheme are outlined in Appendix B. - 3.11 The new allocation scheme is linked to the transition from Homes Direct to the new housing register platform; therefore the scheme will only be implemented when the new system is in place and fully operational.